Nkasy11/CodeAlpha_Internship_tasks/README.md

 TASK 4
 Network Intrusion Detection
-Personal Portfolio Website System Create a personal portfolio showcasing your skills, projects, and resume.
-Use HTML for structure, CSS Develop a network-based intrusion detection system for styling, and add a touch of JavaScript for using tools like Snort or Suricata.
+using tools like Snort or Suricata.
 Set up rules and alerts interactivity. to identify and respond to suspicious network activity.
 You can even visualize the detected attacks.